Attention Heads of Large Language Models: A Survey: Overview of special attention heads

-Additionally, in the context of Binary Decision Tasks (BDT)\footnote{A Binary Decision Task is a problem where the solution space is discrete and contains only two options, such as yes-no questions or answer verification.}, \citet{NegativeHead_24_arXiv_SNU} found that LLMs often exhibit a negative bias when handling such tasks.
+In \textbf{specific task scenarios}, such as when LLMs tackle Multiple Choice Question Answering (MCQA) problems, the answer is typically an option letter (e.g., A/B/C/D) rather than a short text.
+In these cases, they may initially use \textit{Constant Head} to evenly distribute attention scores across all options.
+Alternatively, they might use \textit{Single Letter Head} to assign a higher attention score to one option while giving lower scores to others, thereby capturing all potential answers.\citep{CorrectLetterHead_23_arXiv_DeepMind} In addition, in the context of Binary Decision Tasks (BDT), which are problems where the solution space is discrete and contains only two options, such as yes-no questions or answer verification, \citet{NegativeHead_24_arXiv_SNU} found that LLMs often exhibit a negative bias when handling such tasks.
 This could be because the model has learned a significant amount of negative expressions related to similar tasks from prior knowledge during training.
 Consequently, when the model identifies a given text as a binary task, a \textit{Negative Head} may ``preemptively'' choose the negative answer due to this prior bias.